weathermanbarnes/wxlib/doc/source/intro.rst

 What dynlib is
 --------------

+ * A place to collect general-purpose scripts that are/will be useful to a larger group
  * A large set of meaninful defaults for using standard data sets and plotting
- * A place to collect general-purpose scripts that are/will be useful to a larger group
+ * A plotting library built on top of matplotlib, padding most of matplotlib's sharp edges

 What dynlib is not
 ------------------